 \mypara{FedRetrain} The most straightforward baseline is federated retraining (FedRetrain), where for each unlearning request, the server and all clients perform a complete retraining process on the remaining data.
-While this approach naturally satisfies \textbf{G1} (Model Utility) and \textbf{G3} (Training Efficiency), its major drawback lies in extremely high retraining cost and prolonged service downtime.
-Thus, \textit{FedRetrain} fails to meet \textbf{G2} (Service Maintenance), as it cannot efficiently handle sequential unlearning requests or maintain continuous service availability.
+While this approach naturally satisfies \textbf{G1} (Model Utility) and avoids additional communication overhead, its major drawback lies in extremely high retraining cost and prolonged service downtime.
+Thus, FedRetrain fails to meet and \textbf{G2} (Service Maintenance) and \textbf{G3} (Training Efficiency), as it cannot efficiently handle sequential unlearning requests or maintain continuous service availability.

-\mypara{FedCIO} The FedCIO approach~\cite{qiu2023fedcio} draws inspiration from SISA~\cite{bourtoule2021machine}, where clients are divided into multiple clusters to isolate training and enable one-time aggregation for inference.
-During the unlearning stage, when a deletion request occurs, only the affected cluster needs to be retrained, while other cluster models remain available for inference.
-Although this design achieves comparable \textbf{G1} (Model Utility) and \textbf{G3} (Training Efficiency), it still suffers from substantial retraining time once multiple clusters are affected.
-Consequently, FedCIO experiences early service failure and cannot sustain long-term service maintenance under repeated unlearning requests.
+\mypara{FedCIO} For the FedCIO approach~\cite{qiu2023fedcio}, during its unlearning stage, when a deletion request occurs, only the affected cluster needs to be retrained, while other cluster models remain available for inference.
+Although this design improves \textbf{G3} (Training Efficiency), its gradient-based clustering of clients may degrade both training accuracy and stability and compromise \textbf{G1} (Model Utility).
+Moreover, it still suffers from substantial retraining time and fails to satisfy \textbf{G2} (Service Maintenance) once multiple clusters are affected.
+Consequently, FedCIO experiences early service failure and cannot sustain long-term service maintenance without retraining.

 We present \method (\underline{Fed}erated \underline{S}equential \underline{G}roup-based \underline{T}raining), an exact federated unlearning framework designed to meet all three design goals: \textbf{G1} (Model Utility), \textbf{G2} (Service Maintenance), and \textbf{G3} (Training Efficiency).
 The key insight is to achieve \textit{parameter isolation} through multiple lightweight model sequences, where each sequence corresponds to a distinct permutation of $L$ grouped client datasets.
 To efficiently realize this idea in a federated setting, \method leverages PEFT modules that are trained sequentially on these data groups.